Robust Stackelberg Equilibria: Introduction

-Stackelberg games have a wide range of applications in economics, finance, public policy-making, and security \citep{von2004leadership,von2010leadership,van2010dynamic,roth2016watch,kiekintveld2009computing,paruchuri2008playing,tambe2011security}.
-These previous works considered equilibrium concepts, often known as the \emph{strong Stackelberg equilibrium}, in which the follower always optimally responds to the leader's strategy and breaks ties in favor of the leader.
-The theory of computing the strong Stackelberg equilibrium starts from the seminal work by \citet{conitzer2006computing} and has formed a celebrated sub-field of Stackelberg games \citep{blum2019computing,korzhyk2011stackelberg,letchford2010computing}.
-These results assume that the player's utility information is public and known to each other, and several computationally efficient algorithms are designed to compute the Stackelberg equilibrium.
-In addition, \citet{goktas2021convex} study Stackelberg games with dependent strategy sets, based on the constrained maximin model~\citep{wald1945statistical}, and design first-order methods to efficiently solve the Stackelberg equilibrium under the condition of convex-concave utility and constraints.
+Stackelberg games have a wide range of applications in economics, finance and security \citep{von2010leadership,van2010dynamic,roth2016watch,kiekintveld2009computing,paruchuri2008playing,tambe2011security}.
+These previous works considered the equilibrium concept, often known as the \emph{strong Stackelberg equilibrium}.
+The theory of computing the SSE starts from the seminal work by \citet{conitzer2006computing} and has led to a series of algorithmic studies on Stackelberg games \citep{blum2019computing,conitzer2011commitment,korzhyk2011stackelberg,letchford2010computing}.
+These computation problems of SSE are fundamental to the field of bi-level optimization~\cite{dempe2002foundations} and are viewed as extensions of the classic minimax optimization problem~\cite{v1928theorie} to general sum games.
+A recent work by \citet{goktas2021convex} studied Stackelberg games with dependent strategy sets, based on the constrained maximin model~\citep{wald1945statistical}, and designed first-order methods to efficiently solve the Stackelberg equilibrium under the condition of convex-concave utility and constraints.
 It turns out that the RSE problem is equivalent to solving a constrained maximin problem where the follower's strategy set is determined by the leader's strategy according to the $\delta$-best response set function.
-However, as the $\delta$-best response set function exhibits discontinuity without the convex-concave structure, computing RSEs is shown to be computationally intractable.
+However, as the $\delta$-best response set function exhibits discontinuity without the convex-concave structure, computing RSEs is shown by our Theorem~\ref{thm:hardness} to be computationally intractable.